nickjm/spinn/README.md

 This repository was used for the paper [A Fast Unified Model for Sentence Parsing and Understanding][1] and [original codebase][9], and is under active development for further projects.
 For a more informal introduction to the ideas behind the model, see this [Stanford NLP blog post][8].

+### Differences in Fork

+- Add 'sentiment' task (new dataloader and other minor changes).
+A parsed sentence without local sentiment labels is read and used to predict binary sentiment label
+- Minor bug fix with `rl_skip` parameter in core spinn model

 ### Installation

 Requirements: